 Friends, Faith and Lifelong Learning

-Meriden Church of England Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+Meriden CE Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We ensure that consistent effective safeguarding procedures are in place to support families, children and staff at school.
-All concerns are passed through the members of staff who are trained as "Designated Members of Staff" in school.
+All concerns are passed through the members of staff who are trained as "Designated Safeguarding Leads" in school.

-The Designated Safeguarding Lead is Lucy Winkler, Headteacher.
-She is supported by Sarah Parker, Family Community Mentor and Stephen Beamond, Key Stage 1 Leader.
+The Designated Safeguarding Lead is Stephen Beamond, Assistant Headteacher.
+He is supported by Sarah Parker, Family Community Mentor.

 Our Safeguarding Governor is Rosie Weaver.

-Teachers are asked to report any causes for concern to the School Safeguarding Team using a written proforma (the ‘green concern form’).
+Teachers are asked to report any causes for concern to the School Safeguarding Team using an online recording process called CPOMS.
 Any concerns will be shared with parents as early as possible as more often than not there are extremely reasonable explanations for the concern.
 Concerns may range from children being visibly upset to persistent lateness to children ‘disclosing’ concerns.
 Serious concerns will immediately be referred to the Referral and Assessment Team for the Local Authority as per our Child Protection Policy.